Funcan/blog-template/public/posts/unit-tests-2-mutation/post.md

 2, 4, 6
 ```

-We can view each of the failing mutations via "mutmut show":
+We can view each of the failing mutations via `mutmut show`:

 ```
 $ mutmut show 2